Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 This implementation enables the External Users panel in the Share user interface.

->**Note:** External users are a way for users without Administrator permissions to add a user to Alfresco Content Services.
+>**Note:** External users are a way for users without Administrator permissions to add a user to Content Services.
 When they accept the invite they will have the same access as a standard user, and will be counted against licensing.

 ## Share Document Library {#sharedoclib}

-The Share document library is a feature that gives full access to the Alfresco Content Services repository.
+The Share document library is a feature that gives full access to the Content Services repository.

 The default content structure for Share is based on sites, and this does not give full visibility of the content in the repository.
 By enabling the document library configuration setting, you have access to multiple navigation options, for